jiaohehu/NPreview/DOC-diagram.md

   set justi ulft
   cartesian.a text -5 0

+# The line, area, linearea operation

+The 'line' operation would stroke a line alone the path.
+The 'area' operation would fill an area enclosed by the path, and it will "close" the path if it is not closed.
+The 'linearea' operation will fill the area and also stroke its outline, and it will also "close" the path if it is not closed.
+For 'line' and 'linearea' operations, the lines are always visible.
+If 'linesize' is set to zero then the default line width is used.
+For the 'linearea' and 'area' operation the 'fillcolor' is used;
+and it will be set to BLACK if it is not set.
+For 'line' and 'linearea' the line color uses 'linecolor' property.
+If it is not set it defaults to BLACK.

+# The arrow, revarrow, and dblarrow operation

+These three operations only draw lines, similar to the 'line' operation.
+The 'arrow' would place an arrowhead at the ending line cap location.
+The 'revarrow' would place an arrowhead at the starting line cap location.
+The 'dblarrow' would place two arrowheads one at the beginning and the other at the ending line cap location.
+The lines are always drawn, regardless of the 'linesize' setting.
+If 'linesize' is set to zero, the default line width for the target platform is assumed.
+The 'linecolor' setting determines the line color as well as the color of the arrowhead.
+However, due to outstanding issues on SVG, the arrowhead <marker> element does not reflect the color setting of the from the line to which it is attached, and will always show as black.

 # Known problems

 - The arrow head in HTML is done using <marker> element.
 And for SVG 1.1 the